clojurewerkz/legacy-blog/source/_posts/2013-06-15-how-we-document-our-projects-with-clojurewerkz-docslate.markdown

 really matters: writing helpful documentation guides.

-## Why You Should Adopt For Your Project
+## Why You Should Adopt Docslate For Your Project

 Docslate lets you get to writing quickly without spending too much time on issues such as